thomasbrodusch/MoleculArt/README.md

 ########## Know Bugs ##########
+	- some problem with Java library path on Linux (we're going to fix it next version ;) )

-	- J3dcore bug on MacOs Lion/Mountain Lion when you launch a visualisation -> 3D Modeling Impossible: freeze.
+	- J3dcore bug on MacOs Lion/Mountain Lion when you launch a visualisation -> 3D Modeling Impossible: freeze. (impossible to fix at the moment)

 If you find some others bugs, contact me ;)